 Agency Director Allen Dulles authorized the Castro Plots, Agency officers Colonel Sheffield Edwards, Deputy Director Richard Bissell, and Western Hemisphere Chief J. C. King discussed them.
-Agency employee Robert Maheu contacts Roselli and later met with him and Director of Security James O Connell.
+Agency employee Robert Maheu contacts Roselli and later met with him and Office of Security representative James O' Connell.
 Roselli arranged for Mafia leaders Sam Giancana and Santos Trafficante to meet officials as well.
 Agency employees and criminals had found a mutually beneficial arrangement.
 Yet all their plans failed.

 During Phase II of the Castro Plots CIA officer William Harvey became acquainted with Johnny Roselli.
 Harvey was responsible for the recruitment of potential assassins for use in the foreign nations and designing military style assassination plots targeting Fidel Castro.
 Officials compiled some of their later meetings and in time lost trust in Harvey's judgment.iii The two men formed a friendship that outlasted warnings to desist, Harvey's reassignment to Rome, and his eventually dismissal from the Agency.

 "Mrs. C.G.
 Harvey...stated she first became acquainted with John Roselli in the early 1960's when her late husband William, was employed by the CIA.
 As a result of her husband and Roselli's employments, their frequent contacts developed into a friendship which lasted until Harvey's death...they maintained contact with him on a friendly basis, which included occasional telephone calls and several overnight visits by Roselli at their home."iv In 1967, Harvey again comes under investigation by the Agency's Inspector General at the behest of Director of Central Intelligence Richard Helms.
 Director of Security Howard Osborn paid Helms a visit and to gain higher approval to "bury this material."v During this period, Roselli also invited his long estranged brother Albert Sacco to a dinner with a different related associate, Mafia leader Santo Trafficante.vi